KrishnanParameswaran/class-cplusplus/README.md

 7) Use scope resolution (::) operator to define a member function outside the class definition
 8) Use dot(.) operator together with object's name to access a member function
-9) No need for format specifiers in print statements in C++ unlike C 10)Use string datatype if you expect whitespace in your character array
+9) No need for format specifiers in print statements in C++ unlike C
+10) Use string datatype if you expect whitespace in your character array

 Compiling instructions:
 1) Download the .cpp file into a directory